 Old city districts of Barcelona

 Get some hot chocolate with churros and put on your walking shoes.
-The old city of Barcelona with the districts of Barri Gòtic and El Born impresses through narrow streets, lovely balconies, small shops, churches with amazing inner courtyards with orange trees – little oases to dream a daydream.
+The old city of Barcelona with the districts of Barri Gòtic and El Born impresses through narrow streets, lovely balconies, small shops, churches with amazing inner courtyards with orange trees – little oases to find yourself daydreaming in.

-You should definitely see the Catedral de Barcelona from the 11th century.
-It’s not just lovely old but also there are palm trees and geese insight the church.
-You also find some street art around.
+You should definitely put the Catedral de Barcelona from the 11th century on your city tour.
+It’s not just lovely old but also there are unexpected palm trees and geese insight the church.
+For a nice contrast you find some street art in the steets nearby.

 For a little break from the tourist masses – go to Rambla del Ravel.
-I read the district had a disreputable reputation – but I saw nothing of that.
+I read the district had a disreputable past – but I saw nothing of that.
 At weekends there is a small market at the long drawn place.
-Find some great street art around and a big cat statue.
+Explore some great street art around and a unusual big cat statue.

 The bigger sights involve some planning

-Be aware that Barcelona is quite popular – therefore most of the bigger tourist attractions are quite expensive and have crowds (!) waiting in front of them.
-You buy tickets best online upfront – note that sometimes you even have to book your ticket for a certain time (like at Parc Güell, La Sagrada Familia).
+You will soon experience that Barcelona is popular with loads of tourists – therefore most of the bigger attractions are quite expensive and have crowds (!) waiting in front of them.
+It’s best you get up early and buy tickets online upfront – note that sometimes you even have to book your ticket for a certain time (like at Parc Güell, La Sagrada Familia).

-Don’t miss Parc Güell!
-It was very very impressive (also to see the selfi madness).
+My favorite place was Parc Güell!
+It is very impressive (also to see the selfi madness).
 Even if you don’t pay for the costly park section.
 Go there anyway.
 Much of the park is free and also wonderful!
 Palms, parrots and photo motives around every corner.
 Already the way to the park is very interesting with all the outside escalators up the hill.

 For great city views take the cable car up to Castell de Montjuïc – with a fantastic view (great for timelapse) of the harbor.
-See ship containers move around, starting airplanes and ships sailing.
+Observe ship containers moving around, starting airplanes and ships sailing.

 Set your priorities